frescobaldi/frescobaldi/frescobaldi_app/userguide/manuscript.md

 or all manuscripts.
 The opened manuscripts are maintained in sessions, alongside the input documents.

+The toolbar can be hidden through the context menu entry to give more space for the document's display.
+Most of the necessary functionality is then accessible through context menu entries, including opening, closing and switching between different manuscripts.

 Navigation, zooming and printing provide the same functionality as the {music_view}
 tool, giving access through buttons, context menu items and mouse interaction.